nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    In contrast, the `delsc` command handles invalid shortcuts by recognizing and ignoring them, while continuing to remove any valid shortcuts in the command.
    The inconsistency between these two delete functions has been identified, and we have plans to address it in the future.
    Our upcoming improvement will entail modifying the `delete` command to acknowledge and ignore invalid indexes while effectively deleting records specified by valid indexes provided by the user.

+3. DoConnek Pro currently checks for duplicate persons by name.
+This means that people with the same names cannot be added even if they have different parameters (like `Phone` or `Email`).
+   We plan on implementing an `NRIC` field for patients and an `MCR` field for specialists as unique identifiers to solve this issue.